 I took him out for a little walk to assess his neurological status.
 He seemed somewhat uncomfortable in the rear end and stooped to poop.
-With some difficulty, Monsieur Terry pooped out some large cocktail almonds, at which point he seemed much happier.
+With some difficulty, he pooped out some large cocktail almonds, at which point he seemed much happier.

-I believe Monsieur partook in somebody’s pot the night before and then found some snacks to satisfy his munchies.
-Within a few hours he was as good as new.
+I believe this pup partook in someone’s pot the night before and then found some snacks to satisfy his munchies.
+Within a few hours, he was as good as new.

-Although marijuana has a large safety margin, it can still make your pet quite ill and neurologically impaired.
+Although marijuana has a large safety margin, it can still make your dog or cat quite ill and neurologically impaired.

 Baked laced goods seem to be much more of a danger.
 Where the human party animal might have 1–2 brownies and call it a night, the canine party animal will eat the entire tray.
 This can be very toxic.

-Assume nothing about visitors.
-Old Uncle Morton just might have some weed in his coat pockets that may mean a trip to the emergency vet if your dog gets into it.
+And assume nothing about visitors.
+Old Uncle Morton just might have some weed in his coat pocket that could mean a trip to the emergency vet if your dog gets into it.